Cloudevolve-24/Cloudevolve-24/README.md

 - 🌈 Learning companionship with our DevOps squad.
 - 🌱 Relentless growth with daily updates on new advancements in technologies.

-Join our tech elites [Join Now](https://www.launchpass.com/devops-talks) 🚀

 ---

 ## 📚 Explore Our Blogs
-[👉 Click here](https://blog.clouddrove.com/) to read our latest insights and updates.
+[👉 Click here](https://blogs.cloudevolve.com/) to read our latest insights and updates.

 ---